neocompounder/cneo-contract/README.md

-bNEO      is the NeoBurger contract account   is the address that wishes to mint cNEO cNEO      is the NeoCompounder contract quantity  is the quantity of the collateral token to be deposited
+bNEO      is the NeoBurger contract account   is the address that wishes to mint cNEO cNEO      is the NeoCompounder contract quantity  is the quantity of bNEO to be converted into cNEO
 ```

 #### Mint From NEO